rabbilbhuiyan/AzureLearning/ARM/arm-storage/readme.md

 - Similarly, we parameterized storageSKU and location
 - We run all the scripts for each parameterization and validated the deployment by going back to the azure portal
 # Deletion of resources
-- Finally we run the script file to delete the resources created
+- Finally we run the script file to delete the resources created.
+This project was inspired by the youtube tuotorial of Adam Marczak !